Designer

 Because their cDNAs are available, Camelid nanobodies are amenable to tailored manipulation and modification, in addition to recombinant production and purification.
 In the meantime, they have found their way to numerous applications.
 Hence, they are broadly applicable, irrespective of the research domain in which they are used: cancer, inflammation, neurological disorders, amyloid disease, technology development in biochemistry, cell biology, structural biology, immunomodulation, …

-Use of nanobodies in biomedical research may improve reproducibility of scientific findings as reported in literature (1,2).
+Use of nanobodies in biomedical research can improve reproducibility of scientific findings as reported in literature (1,2).
 Conflicting data have been noticed with several antibodies, and batch to batch variability is an inherent risk.
 Nanobodies are routinely obtained as cDNA molecules, allowing more straightforward comparison and verification of scientific data.

 Gulliver Biomed products